tylerharter/cs320/s21/p2/README.md

 In terms of code, a DT (decision tree) has some similarities to a BST (binary search tree).
 In both cases, branches are recursively taken to the right and left based on thresholds.
-With a BST, we're working with a single value, the comparisons at all nodes are against that one value.
+With a BST, we're working with a single value, so the comparisons at all nodes are against that one value.
 With a DT, we're working with a row of data, and each node tells us not only the threshold, but which field of the row should be considered.